CopperEgg/apidocs/revealuptime/probes.md

     Frequency of probing; if not specified, the default of 60 seconds will be used; may be set to 15 or 60 (number).
 NOTE: 'frequency' is a misnomer ... you are actually specifying the probe interval, or period in seconds.
 A 15 sec period means a probe frequency of 4 times/minute; 60 sec period means 1 probe/minute.

 * timeout
-    GET or POST request timout, in milliseconds; if not specified, will defaut to 10000 ms, or 10 seconds.
+    GET or POST request time-out, in milliseconds; if not specified, will default to 10000 ms, or 10 seconds.

 * retries
-    Number of times to retry the opertion; if not specified, defaults to 1.
+    Number of times to retry the operation; if not specified, defaults to 1.

 * tags
     Tags to apply to this probe; null: no tags will be applied.